dyrone/dyrone.github.io/content/posts/git-multi-points.md

 ### With Merge commit

 Now, let's make the scenario a little more complicated.
-We create a new branch named `topic-2` and commit some new commits to it and we commit a new commit on master too.
+We create a new branch named `topic-2` and make some new commits to it and then we will actually create a new commit on master too.
 Then we merge `topic-1` into `master`, the commit graph now will look like this:

 ```shell
 *   06e3ed6 (master) Merge branch 'topic-1'